Waymo to buy 20,000 Jaguars for robotic ride-hailing service

 The commitment announced Tuesday marks another step in Waymo's evolution from a secret project started in Google nine years ago to a spin-off that's gearing up for an audacious attempt to reshape the transportation business.

-The minivans will be part of a ride-hailing service that Waymo plans to launch in Arizona later this year.
+The minivans will be part of a ride-hailing service that Waymo plans to launch in Phoenix later this year.
+If all goes well, Waymo expects to expand the service to other states.

 Jaguar will deliver its vehicles for Waymo's ride-hailing from 2020 to 2022.
-Waymo says the 20,000 "I-Pace" models will provide up to 1 million rides per day.
+The 20,000 "I-Pace" models will provide up to 1 million rides per day, according to Waymo.

+Financial terms of Jaguar's deal with Waymo weren't disclosed.
+Jaguar lists the starting price for its I-Pace model at about $70,000, a figure that translates into $1.4 billion for 20,000 vehicles.

+The alliance with Jaguar will give Waymo a way to appeal to passengers who want to ride in a more luxurious car or want to avoid the pollution caused by vehicles fueled by gasoline.